JM cloche

-The JM cloche is an element of the Maginot Line.
-It is a non-retractable non-rotating cupola of steel alloy like GFM cloches, but are armed with twin heavy machine guns, as opposed to the lighter automatic rifles associated with the GFM.
-There are 179 JM cloches on the Maginot Line.
+The JM cloche was an element of the Maginot Line.
+It was a non-retractable non-rotating cupola of steel alloy like GFM cloches, but were armed with twin heavy machine guns, as opposed to the lighter automatic rifles associated with the GFM.
+There were 179 JM cloches on the Maginot Line.

 JM is an acronym for Jumelage de Mitrailleuses (twin machine guns).
 While the MAC 31 heavy machine guns were of the same caliber (7.5mm) as those in GFM cloches, they had a longer practical range 1200 m and a maximum range of 4900 m, with a 500 round per minute rate of fire.

 Description

 The JM cloche closely resembles the GFM cloche in size and construction.
 It exists in three versions, all designed Model 1930: small, large and two-man.
 JM cloches had a single firing port, which was flanked on either side by trapezoidal observation ports.
 The blank rear was frequently backed by a concrete-covered embankment, which provided additional cover and reduced the prominence of the cloche.